top of page

 👉 Feel first, look later.

-Face away from the mirror while taking your clothes on and off.
+When taking your clothes on and off, face away from the mirror.
 When trying on clothes, assess how they feel on your body before looking in the mirror.

 6. Only buy what fits

-Don’t buy clothes under the premise of “I’ll wear this when I lose weight” or “I’ll buy this as motivation to get down a size.”
-You’re paying $19.99 to feel guilty every time you open your closet door.
+Don’t buy clothes based on the premise that “I’ll wear this when I lose weight” or “I’ll buy this to motivate myself to get down a size.”
+That ‘goal weight’ dress?
+It’s just a reminder of stress.

-Focus on dressing the body you have now.
 You deserve to feel good in your clothes today, not some hypothetical future date.
-Celebrate your current self by choosing clothes that make you feel fabulous right now.
+Celebrate your current self by choosing clothes that make you feel great right now.

 7. Prioritize comfort

 You deserve to be comfortable.
 Find clothes that feel good.
-All bodies can wear all clothes, but if there’s a particular style you’re not comfortable in, don’t wear it.
+If you’re not comfortable with a particular style, don’t wear it.
 Choose what makes you feel confident and at ease.

-It’s possible to find stylish clothes (if that's a priority of yours) that are also comfortable.
+It’s possible to find stylish clothes (if that's your priority) that are also comfortable.
 Look for materials that feel good on your skin and cuts that give you freedom of movement.
 Don’t compromise on comfort for the sake of fashion.

 8. Decide on your shopping company

 Figure out if you prefer shopping with a friend or alone.
 Do whichever makes you feel more comfortable.
 If having a friend helps reduce stress, bring someone supportive.
-If shopping solo feels more relaxed, use it as a time to connect with yourself and enjoy some solitude.
+If shopping solo feels more relaxed, use it to connect with yourself and enjoy solitude.

 friends clothes shopping